danielelozzi/SPEED/index.md

 ## 💻 Artificial Intelligence disclosure

-This code is written in Vibe Coding Google Gemini 2.5 Pro
+This code is written in Vibe Coding with Google Gemini 2.5 Pro